JJimmyFlynn/laravel-eks/README.md

 - Example Laravel application
   - Served via Nginx and PHP-fpm
   - Pulls its environment variables from SSM Parameter Store via the Secrets Store CSI Driver
+### CI/CD
+- Container images are built via Github actions and pushed to an ECR registry